 When writing your research proposal ensure that it is clearly planned and structured.
 Know when to write and when to incorporate graphics and charts to display data.
 Be prepared to incorporate feedback in your draft

-To assist your study at the University of Southampton a Guide to Research Methods self-study module has been designed for students of the University undertaking masters or postgraduate study.
-It has eight generic themes including:
+To assist your study at the University of Southampton an Introduction to research methods self-study module has been designed for students of the University undertaking masters or postgraduate study.
+It contains the following six themes:

 getting started as a researcher